Reinventing Mashed Potatoes for Weight Loss: Tips & Tricks for a Healthier Plate

 • Complex Carbohydrate

 Potatoes are a great source of starch, an important complex carbohydrate, and a crucial asset for long-term fitness.
 Complex carbs play a huge role in a lifestyle of healthy eating and exercise.
-They are essentially long chains of sugar molecules that your body breaks down and uses as energy, and an active lifestyle requires a lot of fuel, right?
-In fact, including complex carbs in your healthy diet is so important that we consider it one of our weight loss rules to live by
+They are essentially long chains of sugar molecules that your body breaks down and uses as energy, and an active lifestyle requires a lot of fuel.
+Including complex carbs in your healthy diet is so important that we consider it one of our weight loss rules to live by.

 • Adequate Fiber